Interlisp/lafite-to-mbox/README.md

 To run it, you need Java (JRE) 21 or later installed.

+## Convert a single Laurel file to mbox format

 Run the program with arguments `--laurel` for the Laurel file and `--mbox` for the output MBox file, as in this example.
 The Java app is in the JAR file `LafiteToMBox-1.0-SNAPSHOT-fat.jar`, assumed to be in the current directory.